Master Vendor List: A Step-by-Step Guide for Excel - Track, Manage, and Organize Vendor Information

 Step 2: Categorize Vendors with Tags

 Using tags in Notion helps you categorize and filter vendors based on specific criteria.
-With tags, you can easily search and group vendors with similar characteristics.
-Follow these steps to utilize tags:
+With tags, you can quickly search and group vendors with similar characteristics.
+Follow these steps to use tags effectively:

-- In the vendor database, add a new property of type Multi-select.
+- In your vendor database, add a new property of type Multi-select.

-- Name the property Tags and add options based on vendor categories or characteristics (e.g., Preferred Vendors, Local Vendors, International Vendors, Top Suppliers).
+- Name this property Tags and include options based on vendor categories or characteristics (for example, Preferred Vendors, Local Vendors, International Vendors, Top Suppliers).

 - Assign the relevant tags to each vendor by selecting the appropriate options.